mybest

 Cleans up Hair Without Tangling and Its Battery Can Be Used With Other Products

 Black+Decker's vacuum has a removable lithium-ion battery that can be used interchangeably with other Black+Decker devices.
 It cleared all debris on wood floors and tile except for large crumbs.
-In addition, it sucks up hair without letting it get tangled, so this is a good vacuum for pet owners.
+In addition, it sucked up hair without letting it get tangled, so this is a good vacuum for pet owners.
 However, it did not perform well on high pile carpet.

 It has three modes: low, medium, and high.
-The battery lasted 20 minutes and 50 seconds on medium, which doesn't quite measure up to the top products.
+The battery lasted 20 minutes and 50 seconds on medium, which doesn't quite measure up to our top products.
 It's more suited for cleaning one room at a time than cleaning the whole house at once.
 Weighing in at six pounds 14 ounces, it's on the heavy side for a cordless vacuum.
 However, it's easy to turn by simply moving your wrist.
 That being said, the brush head is relatively large, making tight turns difficult.

 It doesn't sport an automatic mode or self-cleaning filter, but it has the useful feature of being able to stand up on its own.
 If you want to take a break while cleaning, you don't need to lean it against a wall or lay it on the floor.
-This is an excellent vacuum for pet owners and those who don't want to compromise on cleaning ability for affordability.
+This is an excellent vacuum for pet owners and those who don't want to compromise on either cleaning ability for affordability.

 Width12.6 in.